How To Resolve Issues or DisputesApril 15, 2018

-This decision should be taken after full discussion with an ASA friend.
+This decision should be taken after full discussion with a Swim England friend.
 The formal complaint form can be requested by emailing firstname.lastname@example.org.

 If you or your child have a medical condition or concern that is affecting your or their ability to take part in aquatics, we recommend you first make all attempts to discuss this with your coaches at your club.